mikepb/clerk/README.md

 $ npm install clerk
 ```

-## Experimental Browser Support
+## Browser Support

-`clerk.js` and `clerk.min.js` are the browser and minified browser versions of
+Browser support is provided by [superagent][]. `clerk.js` and `clerk.min.js`
-the library.
-Modern browsers are generally supported, but not widely tested.
+are the browser and minified browser versions of the library.
+Modern browsers
-The `test/index.html` and `test/index-min.html` run the [mocha][mocha] tests
+are generally supported, but not widely tested.
+The `test/index.html` and
-in the browser.
+`test/index-min.html` run the [mocha][] tests in the browser.

 Security restrictions on cross-domain requests currently limits the usefulness
 of the browser version.
 Using a local proxy or configuring [Cross-Origin